johnjaider1000/blog-react-nextjs-typescript-test/README.md

-# Next.js with TypeScript example
+# Test Next.js with React, Mui and TypeScript

 ## How to use